Professor David Gillborn

 B15 2TT, United Kingdom

-David is Emeritus Professor of Critical Race Studies and editor-in-chief of the journal Race Ethnicity and Education.
+David is Professor of Critical Race Studies and editor-in-chief of the journal Race Ethnicity and Education.

 David’s research focuses on race inequalities in education, especially the role of racism as a changing and complex characteristic of the system.
 He has written 6 books and more than 180 refereed articles, chapters and reports that range from original studies in classrooms and with teachers, through national reviews of research evidence in the field, to analyses of the changing policy landscape internationally.
 He is closely associated with the approach known as ‘Critical Race Theory’ and, in 2012, received the Derrick Bell Legacy Award; the highest honor possible from the US-based Critical Race Studies in Education Association (CRSEA).

-David is a Fellow of the British Academy (FBA), the Academy of Social Sciences (FAcSS), the Royal Society of Arts (FRSA), and a Laureate of Kappa Delta Pi (KDP), the US-based International Honor Society in Education.
+David is a Fellow of the British Academy (FBA), the Academy of Social Sciences (FAcSS), the American Academy of Arts and Sciences (AAAS), and a Laureate of Kappa Delta Pi (KDP), the US-based International Honor Society in Education.
 Membership is of the Laureate Chapter is limited to 60 living scholars judged to have made ‘a significant and lasting impact on the profession of education’.

 Qualifications